scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Percussive Maintainence**
 Once per round you may attempt to remove Disrupt from an item.
 Make an Engineering roll against a terrible die per Loadout point of the item (or recharge rate for shields), on a success the item is no longer disrupted.

+**Sentinel**
+You may take 2 Reactions per round.

+**Heavy Weapons Expert**
+You may take a move action in between actions of a channeled ability without breaking the channeling effect.

+**Quick Draw**
+If you are not suprised, add 2 extra dice to the initiative bag during the first round of combat.

+**Machine Whisperer**
+When rolling an outcome die for a weapon, machine, or other non-living thing, you may roll two dice, taking your preferred outcome.

 ## Gear Examples